-d i A Professional Employee whose maximum salary exceeds the base annual salary of Level 7 step 40 and above so not entitled to paid overtime as prescribed within this clause but will be entitled to TOIL -in accordance with Clause 13.
+d) A Professional Employee whose maximum salary exceeds the base annual salary of Level 7 step 40 and above is not entitled to paid overtime as prescribed within this clause but will be entitled to TOIL -in accordance with Clause 13.
 Overtime must be authorised in advance by a Professional Employee's supervisor.
-Murdoch University Enterprise Agreement 2023 8